-Electronic Data Interchange (EDI) is the computer-to-computer exchange of business information in a standard electronic format between business partners.
-Unlike email, fax, postal mail, and other paper documents which require a human to process, EDI documents move directly from the sender’s computer application to the receiver’s computer application.
+Electronic data interchange (EDI) is the computer-to-computer exchange of business information in a standard electronic format between business partners.
+Most other forms of communication, including email, require a human to process.
+EDI files move directly from the sender’s computer application to the receiver’s computer application, in a pre-standardized format designed for retail fulfillment.

-In other words, EDI enables businesses to share data in moments instead of the hours, days, or weeks it would take to exchange documents via postal mail, fax, and email.
+In other words, EDI enables businesses to share accurate data instantly.
 EDI integration also helps businesses get more done faster by speeding up logistics timelines and eliminating manual errors through B2B communication automation.

-In a manual buyer-supplier transaction, the buyer generates a purchase order and sends it to the supplier via fax or other manual process.
-Once the supplier receives the order they manually enter the purchase order into their system, execute the purchase order, then create and send an invoice to the buyer via fax, email or postal mail.
+In a manual buyer-supplier transaction, the buyer generates a purchase order and sends it to the supplier via fax or another manual process.
+Once the supplier receives the order, they manually enter the purchase order into their system, execute the purchase order, then create and send an invoice to the buyer via fax, email, or postal mail.

 Once the buyer receives the invoice, they manually enter the invoice into their computer system to be processed and paid.
-This process is not only time consuming, it relies on tedious manual data entry, which increases the likelihood of human error and costly delays.
+This process is not only time-consuming; it relies on tedious manual data entry, which increases the likelihood of human error and costly delays.
+Whereas an EDI transaction benefits both businesses and consumers in multiple ways.

-An EDI transaction automates these manual processes to provide seamless electronic document exchange between partners.
-This electronic communication not only saves time and costs associated with manual processes, it’s also the key part of the workflow for business process automation and the environmentally friendly option.
+EDI automation created through an EDI strategy creates a seamless electronic document exchange between business partners.
+This electronic communication not only saves time and costs associated with manual processes for repetitive tasks, but it’s also the key part of an efficient workflow and reduces the risk of inaccurate documentation.
+EDI messages can automatically be sent using pre configured workflows.

 How the EDI Process Works